patriciob00/live-location-monitor/README.md

 after you start running this project, have sure that follow these steps:

-**install**
+* Node version:

+  to run this project, have sure that you have Node v10.11.0 or higher installed on your machine.

-after downloading or cloning this repo, execute the command below
+* after downloading or cloning this repo, execute the command below

 `npm install`